rust-lang/book/src/ch04-01-ownership.md

 ```

 Remember: If we tried to use `s` after the call to `takes_ownership()`, Rust
-would throw a compile-time error!
+would throw a compile-time error.
 These static checks protect us from mistakes.
 Try adding code to `main` that uses `s` and `x` to see where you can use them
 and where the ownership rules prevent you from doing so.